What disqualifies you from filing for Bankruptcy?

 Examples of Disqualifying,

-- Failing to report valuable items like jewelry, artwork, or collectibles
+- Failing to report valuable items like jewelry, artwork, or collectibles.

 Incomplete or Inaccurate Bankruptcy Filings